By Guest Author Gina Pera

 - The marital and family functioning of adults with ADHD and their spouses – found that the spouses of adults with ADHD did not differ from the control group in terms of psychiatric health.

 The ADHD Partner Survey asked respondents about the state of their mental health both before and during the relationship.
-The goal for this part of the survey was to differentiate between baseline mental health-conditions (prior to relationship) and the psychological impact of living with a partner’s unrecognized ADHD symptoms.
+The goal for this part of the survey was to differentiate between baseline mental health conditions (prior to the relationship) and the psychological impact of living with a partner’s unrecognized ADHD symptoms.
 The picture that emerges is of a diverse group who bring to these relationships very different backgrounds and mental states.
 No surprise there.

 It seems the only accurate description we have for the partners of adults with ADHD is this: They live with (or used to live with) a partner who has ADHD.
 After that, anything is possible and no one-size-fits-all characterizations are useful.

-Gina Pera is an internationally renowned author dedicated to exploring ADHD especially its impact on relationships.
+Gina Pera is an internationally renowned author dedicated to exploring ADHD, especially its impact on relationships.
 Follow her on Twitter at @GinaPera or on her website www.ginapera.com.